 “Right.”
-I just wanted to get on the right path, so we could find the ruins and finish our hike.
+I smiled, but I was losing interest.
+We had to get on the right path, find the ruins and finish our hike.
 “Could you tell us, do you know how to get to the estate ruins from here?”

 “Hope the lights stay on for you,” he said.
 “Nighttime’s closing in.”

-“Let’s go,” Danny said.
-Eager to get away from the stranger, he led us onto the well-traveled path toward the Cornish Estate.
-He was no expert at hiking, and I wasn’t sure either one of us still had our bearings.
+“Let’s go.”
+Eager to get away from the stranger, Danny led us onto the well-traveled path toward the Cornish Estate.
+I wasn’t sure either one of us still had our bearings.

-“That was crazy,” I said, breathing a sigh of relief.
+“That was crazy,” I said, amused by the encounter.

 “What was he talking about?”
-Danny said.
+Danny shook his head.
 “A blackout?
 That doesn’t make any sense.”

-As the sunlight dimmed in the evening sky, we hiked up the gradual incline.
-Enough had happened that we dropped the debate on whether to keep going, driven by sheer adrenaline.
-The sounds of the forest rose up around us, and my thoughts drifted to my camera.
+As the sunlight dimmed, we hiked up the gradual incline.
+So much had happened we dropped the debate on whether to keep going, driven by sheer adrenaline.
+The sounds of the forest rose up around us, and my thoughts drifted to photography.

 For years, I’d dreamed of starting my own studio.
 I wanted to take my photography to the next level.
-I wanted to make fine art.
-In my mind, I envisioned gallery walls lined with nature scenes, panoramic sunsets, and close-ups on endangered wildlife.
-I could see myself standing by a large canvas wrapped print, discussing camera techniques with anyone who would listen.
-That would be a huge risk.
-I couldn’t afford my life as it was.
+I wanted to discover a unique niche and make fine art.
+In my mind, I envisioned gallery walls lined with natural beauty, panoramic views of rare scenes, and close-ups on endangered wildlife.
+I could see myself standing by a large canvas-wrapped print, discussing camera techniques with anyone who would listen.
+Only, I couldn’t afford my life as it was.